 As an institution of higher education whose primary purpose is the pursuit of academic excellence, Stockton College emphasizes development of the whole student, personally, socially and educationally.
-To that end, the following is an overview of several major college policies that students and all other community members are expected to be acquainted with and abide by.
-In addition to criminal penalties, college disciplinary action will be imposed against all violators as warranted or appropriate.
+To that end, the following is an overview of several major College policies that students and all other community members are expected to be acquainted with and abide by.
+In addition to criminal penalties, College disciplinary action may be imposed against all violators as warranted or appropriate.
 College policies are based on the philosophy that community life at Stockton must demonstrate a respect for others as well as uphold the laws of the State of New Jersey.
-To review these policies, and others in full detail, please refer to the STUDENT HANDBOOK, which is issued to all students of the Richard Stockton College of New Jersey in print and online (www.stockton.edu/sapublications), or the UNDERGRADUATE BULLETIN.
+To review these policies, and others in full detail, please refer to the STUDENT HANDBOOK, which is issued to all students of the Richard Stockton College of New Jersey in print or online, or the UNDERGRADUATE BULLETIN.